Quiet Amalfi coast towns: where to stay without crowds

 Inside, you’ll see original mosaic floors, well-preserved rooms, and a few artifacts that offer a glimpse into life on the coast nearly 2,000 years ago.
 It’s not a major museum, but it feels special because of how quiet and accessible it is.

-Best time to visit Villa Ramana: Early morning, right after opening.
+Best time to visit Villa Ramana is early morning, right after opening.
 The light filters in beautifully and it’s often silent except for your footsteps.

 Walk the Promenade to Maiori